 Not enough AFR + EGT?
 There is an output: AUX

 As an additional option, the device has a general purpose analog input (0-5V), with which you can connect various sensors to display readings on the display in the form of a physical quantity and more.

 Most sensors with an output signal in the range of 0 ...
 5V are suitable for connection.
 But how to make the voltage signal converted into human-readable values?
 The answer is simple, for this you need to know 2 operating points for the system to build a linear function.
 These parameters are set in the ExTuner Utility graphical interface:

 Thus, the device already has 3 independent measured values, which can be very useful, rather than using a separate device for this.

 Analog outputs (AUX)

-If, for example, you need to use ExTuner as an SDK controller, which must be connected to the analog inputs of the ECU to obtain the composition of the "mixture", then for this we have provided analog outputs to which the AFR and EGT readings (0-5V) are displayed.
+If, for example, you need to use ExTuner as an ФAFR controller, which needs to be connected to the analog inputs of the ECU to obtain the composition of the "mixture", then for this we have provided analog outputs to which the AFR and EGT readings (0-5V) are displayed.